 Introduction

 The Internet Printing Protocol supports all kinds of printing from low-end consumer through multi-room production printers.
 The IPP Everywhere project developed a new baseline specification [PWG5100.14] that enables printing from arbitrary clients using vendor-neutral driver software.
-In order to allow vendors to market their conformance to the new specification and consumers to easily determine which printers are compatible with their clients, the Printer Working Group has developed this technical brief which defines a series of self-certification tests that must be performed successfully in order to use the IPP Everywhere Certified logo.Reporting Problems
+In order to allow vendors to market their conformance to the new specification and consumers to easily determine which printers are compatible with their clients, the Printer Working Group has developed this technical brief which defines a series of self-certification tests that must be performed successfully in order to use the IPP Everywhere Certified logo.
+IPP Everywhere self-certification is open to all vendors and individuals regardless of membership status in the Printer Working Group.

+Reporting Problems

 Description of where to go to report problems in this document and/or in the test tools.
+Also contact information for reporting misuse. "ipp-everywhere@lists.pwg.org" for discussion/questions?

 Terminology